 We will be responsive to changing legislation and regulations and update our policies and service delivery accordingly.
 We will align with new legislation and regulations such as the new National Planning Policy Framework and The Regulator of Social Housing Consumer Standards: The Safety and Quality Standard; The Transparency, Influence and Accountability Standard; Neighbourhood and Community Standard and the Tenancy Standard.

 Snapshot of Housing in South Kesteven

 Population

-- The population is projected to grow, reaching 149,777 by 2030. - The age profile of the district shows an aging population. - 23.57% of the population is aged 65+, higher than the national proportion of 18.69%.
+23.57% of the population is aged 65+, higher than the national proportion of 18.69%.

 Housing Stock